salauddinn/gdrive-video-downlaoder/README.md

    - Pings the service worker to ensure it's active

 2. **Background Service Worker**:
-   - Monitors ALL network requests to `*.googlevideo.com/*`
+   - Monitors network requests across all URLs (see Known Issues section)
-   - Intercepts requests containing `videoplayback` in the URL
+   - Filters and intercepts only requests containing `videoplayback` in the URL
    - Captures URLs with `mime=video` or `mime=audio` parameters
    - Automatically cleans URLs by removing `&range=` parameters
    - Persists captured streams in Chrome storage
+   - Note: Despite broad monitoring, only Google video streams are processed

 3. **Network Monitoring**:
    - Real-time monitoring of all Google video requests